Post-partum depression: causes and definition

 • Intense, constant fatigue

-• Sleep disorders and severe insomnia
+• Severe sleep disorders and insomnia

-• Psychomotor slowdown (difficulty thinking and concentrating, reduced alertness, memory lapses, difficulty following or participating in a conversation, difficulty taking action, etc.).
+• Psychomotor slowdown (difficulty thinking and concentrating, reduced alertness, memory lapses, difficulty following or participating in a conversation, difficulty taking action, etc.)

 • Loss of appetite

-• Permanent urge to cry
+• Constant desire to cry

-• Psychological exhaustion
+• Mental exhaustion

-• No joy
+• Lack of joy

 • Isolation